 - Pharmaceutical chemist

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the projected growth of employment for medical scientists is expected to be 36% from 2010-2020.
-This rate is much faster than average for all other occupations in the United States.
-Growth for jobs in the pharmaceutical sciences has slowed since the 1980s primarily because of fewer biotechnology companies being founded, and a reduced number of research grants being awarded.
-BLS reports that medical scientists earned a median annual salary of $76,980 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), projected growth of employment for medical scientists is expected to be 8% from 2014-2024.
+Job growth in the pharmaceutical sciences has slowed since the 1980s primarily because of a smaller number of biotechnology companies and a reduced number of research grants.
+The BLS reports that medical scientists earned a median annual salary of $82,240 as of May 2015.